numbats/learnr/slides/chapter1_01_Install.md

 <img src="chapter1/chapter1-01/RStudio_Install_Mac_1.png" style="display: block; margin: auto;" />

+Notes:

-Note: Drag RStudio.app into the `Applications` folder.
+Drag RStudio.app into the `Applications` folder.

 After this step, you should have RStudio ready to explore!